nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

   Use case ends.

-**Extensions:**

-* 2a.
-The list is empty.
+## Use case: UC9 - Edit a card

+**MSS:**
+1. User <u>selects a deck (UC2)</u> to edit a card within.
+2. User enters the card field(s) they wish to edit - question, answer or tag details.
+3. System updates the card with the new given fields.

+   Steps 3-4 are repeated for as many times as required until the User finishes editing more cards to the deck.

    Use case ends.

-* 3a1.
-System shows an error message.

-  Use case resumes at step 2.

-**Use case: UC - Find a card**
+## Use case: UC10 - Find card(s) by keyword(s)

 **MSS:**

-1. User requests to find cards containing a certain string in the question.
+1. User requests to find cards with questions containing keyword(s).
-2. System shows a list of cards matching the query.
+2. System shows card(s) containing any of the given keyword(s).

    Use case ends.

-**Extensions:**

-* 2a.
-There are no cards the match the query.
+## Use case: UC11 - Show all cards

+**MSS:**
+1. User requests to see all cards in selected deck after running `findCards` command.
+2. System shows all cards in selected deck.

    Use case ends.

-**Use case: UC - Review  a deck**
+## Use case: UC12 - Review a deck

 **MSS:**

-1. User requests to review a particular deck
+2. User enters review mode for a particular deck.
-2. Application shows a random, non-repeating card in the deck
+3. Application shows the question of the first card under review.
-3. User attempts to answer the question in the card.
+4. User attempts to answer the question in the card.
-4. Application reveals the answer to the card.
+5. User flips the card to reveal the answer.
-5. User self-grades question as easy/medium/difficult.
+6. User self-grades question as easy/medium/difficult.
+7. User proceeds on to the next card.

-   Repeat step 2-5 until all cards in deck have been exhausted.
+   Repeat step 2-6 until all cards in deck have been exhausted.

    Use case ends.

 **Extensions:**

-* 1a.
-There are no decks with the name requested by the user.
-  Use case ends.

 * *a.
 User decides to end the review early.
   * *a1.
 User requests to end the review session.
   * *a2.
-PowerCards ends the session and brings the user back to the area before the review started.
+PowerCards ends the session and brings the user back to the Main mode before the review started.
     Use case ends.

 ### Non-Functional Requirements